Byzantine Fault Tolerance

 Ringo said that George wants to call the album Revolver

-Upon the contradictions regarding Ringo's position, Paul will again carry out the second order voting, and see that two Beetles claim Ringo is pro Revolver, but only one Beetle claims Ringo wants to call the album Rubber Soul.
+Upon the contradictions regarding Ringo's position, Paul will again carry out a second-order voting, and see that two Beetles claim Ringo is pro Revolver, but only one Beetle claims Ringo wants to call the album Rubber Soul.

-But wait, you might ask, the Beetle who thinks Ringo prefers Rubber soul is Ringo, shouldn't that account for something?
-Maybe, but the ability to override Ringo is exactly what protects us from Ringo playing a double game, telling each Beetle they have a different preference in an attempt to split the consensus.
-It is the crux of the protocol and how it works.
+But wait, you might ask, the Beetle who thinks Ringo prefers Rubber Soul is Ringo, shouldn't that account for something?
+Maybe, but the ability to override Ringo is exactly what protects us from Ringo playing a double game.
+He can no longer coerce the protocol by telling each Beetle they have a different preference in an attempt to split the consensus because he would lose to the majority voting.
+This is the crux of the protocol's security.

 This protocol can be extended to Beetles (or any other coleopterans) by adding more rounds.
 So by the end of the say fourth round John will hold messages such as